Rio Hondo College logo

 Transfers to: CSU

-This course supports and reinforces on-the-job training in journalism related fields under supervision of a college instructor and is facilitated by the use of learning objectives.
-The student will be working in a skilled or professional level assignment in an area of journalism related fields and will meet performance objectives related to instruction that are above and beyond the conditions of regular employment.
-This course is intended for students whose intended job is related to the field of journalism and have completed or enrolled in the appropriate coursework.
-Contact the CWE office regarding re-enrollment procedures.
+This course supports and reinforces on-the-job training in business and industrial establishments under the supervision of a college instructor.
+Training is informed by learning objectives.
+Students work in a skilled or professional-level assignment in their area of vocational interest, and meet performance objectives related to instruction that are above and beyond the conditions of regular employment.
+This course is intended for students whose job is related to the field of journalism and have completed or enrolled in the appropriate coursework.
+The course may be taken once and repeated for a maximum of 16 units.
+Contact the Work Experience Education Office regarding re-enrollment procedures.

-RDIO 290 - Cooperative Work Experience/Internship for Radio Related Fields (1.0 units)
+RDIO 290 - Work Experience Education/Internship for Radio-Related Fields (1.0 units)

 Prerequisite: RDIO 104